 - Features utilized

-- Training metrics
+- Training metrics to find growth opportunities

 - Notable wins

-What’s Included in Our QBR Template
+What’s Included in a QBR Template?

-- Their account scope with Skilljar
+- The customer’s account scope with Skilljar

 - Recent challenges to be solved with customer education